SjoerdV/ConvertOneNote2MarkDown/docs/README.md

 * Create a **folder structure** for your Notebooks and Sections
 * Process pages that are in sections at the **Notebook, Section Group and 1st Nested Section Group levels**
 * Allow you to **choose between creating subfolders for subpages** (e.g. Page\Subpage.md) or **appending prefixes** (e.g. Page_Subpage.md)
+* Allow you you choose between putting all **Images** in a central '/media' folder for each notebook, or in a separate '/media' folder in each folder of the hierarchy
-* Extract all **Images** to a central '/media' folder of each notebook and fix references in the resulting .md files, generating *relative* references to the image files within the markdown document
+* Fix image references in the resulting .md files, generating *relative* references to the image files within the markdown document
 * Extract all **File Objects** to the same folder as where the page is in and fix references in the resulting .md files
-* Cleanup intermediate Word files
+* Allow you to select between **discarding or keeping intermediate Word files**
-* Allow user can select which markdown format will be used, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices.
+* Allow user can **select which markdown format will be used**, defaulting to Pandoc's standard format, which strips any HTML from tables along with other desirable (for me) formatting choices.
    * markdown (Pandoc’s Markdown)
    * commonmark (CommonMark Markdown)
    * gfm (GitHub-Flavored Markdown), or the deprecated and less accurate markdown_github; use markdown_github only if you need extensions not supported in gfm.